danluu/post-mortems/README.md

 [Linux](https://lkml.org/lkml/2009/1/2/373).
 Leap second code was called from the timer interrupt handler, which held `xtime_lock`.
 That code did a `printk` to log the leap second. `printk` wakes up `klogd`, which can sometimes try to get the time, which waits on `xtime_lock`, causing a deadlock.

 [Linux](https://lkml.org/lkml/2012/7/1/203).
 When a leap second occurred, `CLOCK_REALTIME` was rewound by one second.
-This was not done via a mechanism that would update hrtimer base.offset (clock_was_set).
+This was not done via a mechanism that would update `hrtimer base.offset`.
 This meant that when a timer interrupt happened, TIMER_ABSTIME CLOCK_REALTIME timers got expired one second early, including timers set for less than one second.
 This caused applications that used sleep for less than one second in a loop to spinwait without sleeping, causing high load on many systems.
 This caused a large number of web services to go down in 2012.

 ## Uncategorized